 The German Government Flag

 The German government flag was introduced in 1950.
 It is a civil flag that has been defaced and features the federal shield with black and gold bands overlay.
-The Federal Shield is a coat of arms of Germany variant.
-You will notice that it has a rounded base while the standard coat of arms is actually pointed.
+The Federal Shield is a coat of arms of the German variant.
+You will notice that it has a rounded base, while the standard coat of arms is actually pointed.

 This flag may only be flown by the government.
-If it is used without permission, the offense is punishable with a fine.
+The offense is punishable with a fine if it is used without permission.

 See Related: Is Germany Socialist?

 Military and Vertical Flag